nick-clifford/nba-rest/README.md

 - Number of days in-between games using date of games
 - Whether a set of games were part of a back-to-back schedule (binary)
-- Whether team was home or away (binary)
+- Whether the team was home or away (binary)
 - Team of interest's playoff probability as of the date of the game

 ## Methods
+Since the likelihood that a given player participates in a particular game is time-dependent, we shall develop a predictive model using recurrent neural network architecture.
+We want to compare the accuracy of this model to one using logistic regression.
+Inputs to the model will include features of the player and team immediately before the game as well as the value of said features before previous games.
+This being a classification problem the final layer will have a sigmoidal activation function and the model will look to minimize binary cross-entropy